JanneMattila/AzureDatacenterIPOrNo/README.md

 Example [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) application to demonstrate
 API for showing if IP Address is from [Microsoft Azure Datacenter IP Ranges](https://www.microsoft.com/en-us/download/details.aspx?id=41653).

-*Note*: Current version of the applications has local copy of the `PublicIPs_20180124.xml` IP Ranges file.
-However due to frequent updates above download page recommends you to download updates _every week_.

 ## How this app works?

 During local development API is exposed from url: